Jeff Koons: Banality series

 Koons then moved on to the Banality series.
 For this project he engaged workshops in Germany and Italy that had a long tradition of working in ceramic, porcelain, and wood.
 The series culminated in 1988 with Michael Jackson and Bubbles, a series of three life-size gold-leaf plated porcelain statues of the sitting singer cuddling Bubbles, his pet chimpanzee.
 Three years later, one of these sold at Sotheby's New York for US$5.6 million.
 Two of these sculptures are now at the San Francisco Museum of Modern Art and the Broad Contemporary Art Museum (BCAM) in downtown Los Angeles.
 The statue was included in a 2004 retrospective at the Astrup Fearnley Museum of Modern Art in Oslo which traveled a year later to the Helsinki City Art Museum.
 It also featured in his second retrospective at the Museum of Contemporary Art, Chicago, in 2008.
 The statue is currently part of the collection at the Astrup Fearnley Museum of Modern Art at Tjuvholmen in Oslo.
-His work Christ and the Lamb (1988) has been analyzed as an acknowledgment and critique of the spiritual and meditative power of the Rococo.
+His work Christ and the Lamb (1988) was described by art historian Gauvin Alexander Bailey as "an acknowledgment and critique of the spiritual and meditative power of the Rococo".

-Anticipating a less than generous critical response to his 1988 Banality series exhibition, with all of his new objects made in an edition of three, allowing for simultaneous, identical shows at galleries in New York, Cologne, and Chicago, Koons devised the Art Magazine Ads series (1988–1989).
+Anticipating a less than generous critical response to his 1988 Banality series exhibition, all of his new objects were made in an edition of three.
+This allowed for simultaneous, identical shows at galleries in New York, Cologne, and Chicago.
+Koons devised the Art Magazine Ads series at this time (1988–1989).
 Placed in Artforum, Art in America, Flash Art, and ARTnews, the ads were designed as promotions for his own gallery exhibitions.
 Koons also issued Signature Plate, an edition for Parkett magazine, with a photographic decal in colors on a porcelain plate with gold-plated rim.
 Arts journalist Arifa Akbar reported for The Independent that in "an era when artists were not regarded as 'stars', Koons went to great lengths to cultivate his public persona by employing an image consultant".
 Featuring photographs by Matt Chedgey, Koons placed "advertisements in international art magazines of himself surrounded by the trappings of success" and gave interviews "referring to himself in the third person".